 Making a website or app easy to navigate for everyone should be a top priority.
 Because modern websites need to fit both desktop and small smartphone screens, the navigation is often converted to a hidden feature revealed only by toggling a button or icon.

 Usually, when the width of the screen falls below a certain threshold, the full menu is hidden, and the mobile menu toggle appears.
 Sometimes, websites resort to hiding navigation on both desktop and mobile screens.
+How a user interfaces with a product is generally referred to as user-interface, while the whole experience is considered “UX.”
+Navigation is typically a part of UI and UX, but keep in mind that there are differences in UI vs. UX.

 Here’s an example of hidden navigation: Medium.com.
 There’s nothing to indicate the icon at the top right is clickable and contains many important links.